Top candlestick patterns traders should know

 How to read candlestick patterns

-Unlike a simple line chart, with a candlestick chart, you have much more information available about the price movement.
-Candlesticks form chronologically one after the other and can help you see the overall trend of how prices move.
+Unlike a simple line chart, a candlestick chart provides much more information about price movement.
+Candlesticks form chronologically, one after the other, and can help you see the overall trend of how prices move.

 Before you can decide on what is currently happening in the market, you’ll first need to wait for the candlestick to close.

-As mentioned above, there are a couple of factors to consider, such as the body of the candle, the wicks, and the colour.
+As mentioned above, there are a couple of factors to consider, such as the candle’s body, the wicks, and the colour.
 This will give you a complete picture and assist in your analysis.

 How to use candlestick patterns

-As mentioned above, the wicks are the highest and lowest point price reached in the interval, and sometimes there will only be one wick.
+As mentioned above, the wicks are the highest and lowest prices reached in the interval, and sometimes, there will only be one wick.
 This indicates how high and/or low the price moved before closing, indicating the buying or selling pressure during the interval.

 Before the candlestick has closed completely, it can change colour, moving between green and red or white and black.
 That is why you’ll have to wait for the price to close before analysing whether it’s a bullish or bearish candle.

-To get a better sense of the market trend, you'll have to look at the previous candlesticks and how those candles are moving.
+To better understand the market trend, you’ll have to look at the previous candlesticks and how those candles are moving.

 Candlestick patterns could be used in various financial markets such as forex, stocks, indices, commodities, and more.